Tired of the same old coffee flavors?

 It’ll last much longer in your fridge before going bad.
 I like to place it in the coldest place in the refrigerator to ensure it stays as cool as possible.

-Because lots of sugar is used, you can keep it well in the fridge for pretty long.
+Because lots of sugar is used, it can be kept in the fridge for a long time.
 I recommend sticking to a one-week maximum.

 It’s a great way to ensure you’re using the freshest blueberry syrup, and it’ll also taste the best.